pgniewko/ml_notes/README.md

 # EM Algorithm for 1D Gaussian Mixture Model

-This README explains the derivation of the Expectation-Maximization (EM) algorithm for fitting a 1D Gaussian mixture model with $N$ components.
+This tutorial explains the derivation of the Expectation-Maximization (EM) algorithm for fitting a 1D Gaussian mixture model with $N$ components.
 It covers two main derivation tasks:

 1. **Posterior Distribution $P(z|x)$:**
    Deriving an expression for the posterior distribution over the latent variable $z \in \{1, 2, \dots, N\}$ for a given data point $x$.